Launch validator instance / validator(s)

 :

-This can be get with command$ node version
+This can be get with commandnode -v

-[Unit] Description=Lodestar Validator Instance (Ethereum Mainnet) Wants=network-online.target After=network-online.target [Service] User=lodestar-vi1 Group=lodestar-vi1 Type=simple Restart=always RestartSec=5 WorkingDirectory=/usr/local/bin/lodestar Environment="PATH=/home/nodejsusr/.nvm/versions/node/v22.16.0/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin" ExecStart=/usr/local/bin/lodestar/lodestar validator \ --network mainnet \ --dataDir /var/lib/lodestar/validators/i1 \ --suggestedFeeRecipient 0xXXXXXXXXXXXXXXXX \ # ToDo: Add Beacon API URL --force \ --graffiti "Nethermind+Lodestar" [Install] WantedBy=multi-user.target
+[Unit] Description=Lodestar Validator Instance (Ethereum Mainnet) Wants=network-online.target After=network-online.target [Service] User=lodestar-vi1 Group=lodestar-vi1 Type=simple Restart=always RestartSec=5 WorkingDirectory=/usr/local/bin/lodestar Environment="PATH=/home/nodejsusr/.nvm/versions/node/v22.16.0/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin" ExecStart=/usr/local/bin/lodestar/lodestar validator \ --network mainnet \ --dataDir /var/lib/lodestar/validators/i1 \ --force \ --beaconNodes http://127.0.0.1:9596 \ --suggestedFeeRecipient 0xXXXXXXXXXXXXXXXX \ --graffiti "Nethermind+Lodestar" [Install] WantedBy=multi-user.target

-[Unit] Description=Lodestar Validator Instance (Gnosis Network) Wants=network-online.target After=network-online.target [Service] User=lodestar-vi1 Group=lodestar-vi1 Type=simple Restart=always RestartSec=5 WorkingDirectory=/usr/local/bin/lodestar Environment="PATH=/home/nodejsusr/.nvm/versions/node/v22.16.0/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin" ExecStart=/usr/local/bin/lodestar/lodestar validator \ --network gnosis \ --dataDir /var/lib/lodestar/validators/i1 \ --suggestedFeeRecipient 0xXXXXXXXXXXXXXXXX \ # ToDo: Add Beacon API URL --force \ --graffiti "Nethermind+Lodestar" [Install] WantedBy=multi-user.target
+[Unit] Description=Lodestar Validator Instance (Gnosis Network) Wants=network-online.target After=network-online.target [Service] User=lodestar-vi1 Group=lodestar-vi1 Type=simple Restart=always RestartSec=5 WorkingDirectory=/usr/local/bin/lodestar Environment="PATH=/home/nodejsusr/.nvm/versions/node/v22.16.0/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin" ExecStart=/usr/local/bin/lodestar/lodestar validator \ --network gnosis \ --dataDir /var/lib/lodestar/validators/i1 \ --suggestedFeeRecipient 0xXXXXXXXXXXXXXXXX \ --beaconNodes http://127.0.0.1:9596 \ --force \ --graffiti "Nethermind+Lodestar" [Install] WantedBy=multi-user.target

 -